-The government’s further delay of a rule to protect livestock and poultry farmers demonstrates the control the big meatpackers and poultry companies have over our food and our politics—and why we need to build enough political power to create a fairer food system.
+The further delay of a rule protecting poultry farmers shows the control the big meatpackers and poultry companies have over our government—and why we need to fight to create a fairer food system.

 Net metering helps encourage the growth of solar energy.
 So why is New York swapping it for a complex, untested alternative?